Our Body, Gravity, and the New Discipline of Posture Care Management

 Tips & Advice

-The Rifton TRAM provides a remarkably simple solution to safe and dignified toilet transfers for both clients and caregivers.
-These four case scenarios are great examples of how the TRAM works best for different body types and impairments.
+The Rifton TRAM is a remarkably simple solution for toilet transfers, ensuring safety and dignity for both clients and caregivers.
+Here are four approaches developed by clinicians in the field to accommodate different body types and impairments.

 Toileting Initiative Produces Great Results